-It is essential that the EU’s energy policy for the next 40 years must be aligned with the efforts to limit the temperature increase to 1.5°C, as agreed in the 2015 Paris climate deal.
+It is essential that over the next 40 years, all the EU’s energy policies align with the goal of limiting global average temperature increase to 1.5°C, as agreed in the 2015 Paris Climate Deal.

-Making a reduction in energy use a policy priority is a driver for technological innovation, it creates long-term, local jobs and improves people’s quality of life, for example in renovated buildings that offer inhabitants warmer and less polluted homes.
+Making reduction of energy use a policy priority is a driver for both technological innovation and social improvements.
+It can help create long-term jobs and improve people’s quality of life.
+Renovated building can be warmer and less polluted, for example.

-However, the EEB continues to urge EU policymakers to be as ambitious as possible in this area to keep Europe at the forefront of the clean energy revolution.
-With the EU’s position currently under discussion, the EEB is pushing for a binding target of 40% energy savings by 2030.
+The EEB continues to urge EU policymakers to be as ambitious as possible in this area to keep Europe at the forefront of the clean energy revolution.
+With the EU’s position currently under discussion, the EEB is pushing for a binding target of 45% energy savings by 2030.

 EU energy savings target for 2030